kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 The Pods' ordinals, hostnames, SRV records, and A record names have not changed, but the IP addresses associated with the Pods may have changed.
-In the cluster used for this turorial they have.
-This is why it is not to important configure other applications to connect to Pods in a Stateful Set by IP address.
+In the cluster used for this turorial, they have.
+This is why it is important not to configure other applications to connect to Pods in a Stateful Set by IP address.

 If you need to find and connect to the active members of a Stateful Set, you should query the CNAME of the Headless Service
 (e.g. `nginx.default.svc.cluster.local`).
-The SRV records associated with the CNAME will contains only the Pods in the Stateful Set that have passed their readiness check.
+The SRV records associated with the CNAME will contains only the Pods in the Stateful Set that are Running and Ready.

 Alternatively, if you only need a predefined set of addresses, for instance if your application already implements connection logic that tests for